kevhen/CryptoCrawler/PITCHME.md

 @title[Goal]

 #### Goal
-- Topic: Hype on Crypto-Currencies
+- Topic: Ongoing Hype on Crypto-Currencies in 2017 and 2018

 - Idea A: Correlate development of Tweets and Stock-Values over time.
 - Idea B: Provide additional information, that helps to interpret those developments.
 - Idea C: Automatically buy/sell stocks based on prediction. (not done)